n-crespo/nvim-config/README.md

 ## Structure

-This configuration is structured so that:

-1) Vim specific configurations are in the `./lua/config/` folder  in the same way preconfigured LazyVim is structured, and

-2) All plugin configurations are in the `./lua/plugins/` folder, with each plugin having its own file.
+This configuration is structured so that all plugin configurations are in the `./lua/plugins/` folder, with each plugin having its own file.
 This way, I can remove a plugin by just deleting its file.
 See below:

 <details>
   <summary><b>All Relevant File Structure</b></summary>